 New digits are added here.

-This article described how to add 2 new digits to the existing number in Excel.
+This article described how to add two new digits to the existing number in Excel.
 I hope this will satisfy your needs.
-Please look at our website Exceldemy.com and give your suggestions in the comment box.
+Please give your suggestions in the comment box.